Vietnamese Grilled Lemongrass & Five-Spice Pork Chop Recipe (Sườn Nướng)

 Instructions

-1. In a large bowl, mix together fish sauce, soy sauce, sugar, bouillon powder, five-spice powder, sesame oil, lemongrass, garlic and shallots.
+1. Make the marinade: In a large bowl, mix together fish sauce, soy sauce, sugar, bouillon powder, five-spice powder, sesame oil, lemongrass, garlic and shallots.
+Adjust to taste if needed.

-2. Add pork chops and marinate at least 1 hour or overnight in the fridge for best results.
+2. Marinate pork: Add pork chops and marinate at least 1 hour or overnight in the fridge for best results.